Haitham-ghaida/Activity_migrator/README.md

 - `create_if_not_found=True` will create the activity in the new database if it's not found.
 - Set `by_key=True` to search by activity key instead of code.

+## TODO
+- [ ] More extensive testing.
+- [ ] Ability to create activities in a new or existing database that is not the background database (ecoinvent).

 ## Contributing

 Contributions to the ActivityProjectMigrator are welcome!
 Please submit your pull requests or issues through the GitHub repository.